 - Learning, Researching, and Creating

 What do students do when they’ve got a research paper, project, film, or other academic project due?
 How do students interact with source materials and create original content?
 Meet the professionals who help them with research and media production, using a wide variety of technologies and resources.

 - Alumni Reel

-What types of work are alums in film, television, and video involved in?
-Come watch this collection of one- to two-minute clips of work from 2013 showcasing the vision and creativity of our alums who work across these media.
+Come watch this collection of one-to-two minute clips of recent work showcasing the vision and creativity of our alums who work in film, television, and video.

 Families can eat in the dining hall (pick up meal passes in the Family Lounge) or take their students off campus.